rcya1/rcya1.github.io/_posts/math/roots-of-unity/2021-04-18-roots-of-unity.md

 math: true
 toc: true
 toc_sticky: true
-excerpt: The nth roots of unity for a positive integer n are all of the complex numbers z that satisfy the equation z^n = 1.
-One thing to note from this equation is that there are n nth roots of unity since the roots of unity could be interpreted as the n roots to the polynomial z^n - 1.
+excerpt: The second part of a three-part series about the roots of unity filter.
+Covers the basics of roots of unities and goes over a cool algebra and geometry problem using them.
 ---

 ## Note